Video: Cash and the green squeaky toy

 Cash: 3-year-old male black Rottie mix 70 pounds neutered

-Background: Cash just came back to Lab Rescue, having been adopted out through us two years ago, as his most-recent owner was unable to physically handle him.
+Background: Cash returned to Lab Rescue, after having been adopted out through us two years ago, as his most-recent owner was unable to physically handle him.
 Cash originally joined the Lab Rescue program as a one-year-old stray from the Martinez shelter.
+Cash’s former adopter did a DNA test on him which revealed no Lab… just rottweiler, pit bull, and boxer.
+Cash is just a Lab-wannabe at heart.

 What Cash’s Trainer says: Cash is reactive to unfamiliar people approaching him or coming onto the house.
-He has been good with all dogs.
+He has been good with all dogs once properly introduced.
 Super sweet to people he is familiar with.
 Will warm up to strangers who are calm and take it slow and easy.
 An absolute delightful dog once he gets to know you.

 Medical Information: This guy is the epitome of fine health.
 Cash is current on vaccinations, heartworm negative, microchipped and neutered.